 Chilterns Conservation Board highlights the increase in concerns over HS2 activities

 The signs of HS2 and its contractors’ activities have become more obvious since the Notice to Proceed was issued by the Prime Minister in February 2020.
-This has led the Chilterns Conservation Board, together with a wide range of our partner organisations and many others, to become increasingly concerned about the impacts of HS2 on the Chilterns Area of Outstanding Natural Beauty.
+This has led the Chilterns Conservation Board, together with a wide range of groups and partners, to become increasingly concerned about the impacts of HS2 on the Chilterns Area of Outstanding Natural Beauty.

 We are not statutory consultees, so have no formal role in decision making, but we do uphold our right to question, challenge and call out HS2 and its contractors when we have concerns about impacts that could, and should, have been avoided.
 Over the past 12 months we have dealt with a large number of issues – some examples are listed below: